Akshat-A-K/age-gender-mood-prediction/README.md

 ## Deployment notes

 - Free hosts such as Render require HTTPS for webcam access.
-Set the Python version to **3.10** (the repo includes `runtime.txt`) so prebuilt Lite Runtime wheels (`ai-edge-litert`) are available.
+Set the Python version to **3.10** (the repo includes `runtime.txt`) so prebuilt `tensorflow-cpu` wheels are available.
-- Linux deployments install `ai-edge-litert` automatically via `requirements.txt`.
-On Windows, pip falls back to `tensorflow-cpu`, so local development can still execute the conversion script and inference path.
+- Both Linux hosts (Render) and Windows development environments install `tensorflow-cpu==2.20.0`, which exposes the same TF Lite interpreter used for inference and model conversion.

 ## Datasets